mga321/ford_gobike/README.md

 # The Data:

 The data has been collected from the company's official website here: https://s3.amazonaws.com/baywheels-data/index.html.
 Due to the start date of this project, the analysis only contains data up until May 2019.
-All data from June 2019 and on, has **NOT** been included.
+All data from June 2019 and on has **NOT** been included.

 The dataset for the analysis is not included in the repository.
 To recreate my analysis, use the link in the above paragraph and download all datasets from 2017-fordgobike-tripdata.csv to 201905-baywheels-tripdata.csv.zip.
 Feel free to further explore by also downloading additional months' datasets.